Sectors & IndustriesConsumer CyclicalFootwear & Accessories

 3. Designer Brands (NYSE:DBI)

-Designer Brands (NYSE:DBI) has an annual dividend yield of 2.87%, which is -1 percentage points lower than the shoe industry average of 3.62%.
+Designer Brands (NYSE:DBI) has an annual dividend yield of 3.6%, which is the same as the shoe industry average of 3.63%.
 Designer Brands's dividend payout is not stable, having dropped more than 10% two times in the last 10 years.
 Designer Brands's dividend has not shown consistent growth over the last 10 years.

-Designer Brands's dividend payout ratio of -117.6% indicates that its dividend yield might not be sustainable for the long-term.
+Designer Brands's dividend payout ratio of 75% indicates that its dividend yield is sustainable for the long-term.

 Why are shoe stocks down?